Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Ubuntu Linux (tested with APT package manager).
+• Operating System: Ubuntu (Linux) with apt package manager.

-• Swap Space: A swap file of 24G is automatically configured to ensure sufficient memory for blockchain nodes.
+• Swap Space: A swap file of 24G is configured at /swapfile.

 FQDN of the Final Panel

-The Chainstack Control Panel is accessible via the hostkey.in domain.
-The fully qualified domain name follows the format:
+The fully qualified domain name (FQDN) for the Chainstack Control Panel follows the format:

 chainstack<Server ID>.hostkey.in